Loop subdivision surface

 In computer graphics, the Loop method for subdivision surfaces is an approximating subdivision scheme developed by Charles Loop in 1987 for triangular meshes.
-Prior methods, namely Catmull-Clark and Doo-Sabin (1978), focused on quad meshes.
+Prior methods, namely Catmull-Clark and Doo-Sabin, focused on quad meshes.

 Loop subdivision surfaces are defined recursively, dividing each triangle into four smaller ones.
 The method is based on a quartic box spline.
 It generates C^{2} continuous limit surfaces everywhere except at extraordinary vertices, where they are C^{1} continuous.

-Applications

-Geologists have applied Loop subdivision surfaces to model erosion on mountain faces, specifically in the Appalachians.